Cirio H. Santiago

-Cirio Hermoso Santiago (January 18, 1936 – September 26, 2008) was a prolific Filipino film producer, director and writer.
-He used the screen names Cirio Santiago, Cirio H. Santiago and Leonard Hermes.
+Cirio Hermoso Santiago (January 18, 1936 – September 26, 2008) was a Filipino film producer, director and writer.
+He used the screen names Cirio Santiago, Cirio H. Santiago, Leonardo Hermoso, and Leonard Hermes.

 Life and career

 Santiago was born on January 18, 1936, in Manila, Philippines to Dr. Ciriaco Santiago, the founder of Manila's Premiere Productions, and his wife Adela Hermoso.
 He had two siblings, Danilo H. Santiago and Digna H. Santiago.
 He majored in Economics and Marketing at the Ateneo de Manila University.

-After starting out as a movie trailer editor and later as a producer of dozens of local films in Tagalog for his father's studio in the 1950s and 1960s, he went on writing scripts for such notable films as National Artist Gerardo de Leóns award-winning Ifugao (1954).
-Working intensively with de Léon and acclaimed director Eddie Romero on many projects motivated him to finally take over director's chores.
+After starting out as a movie trailer editor and later as a producer of dozens of local films in Tagalog for his father's studio in the 1950s and 1960s, he went on writing scripts for such notable films as National Artist Gerardo de Leons award-winning Ifugao (1954).
+Working intensively with de Leon and acclaimed director Eddie Romero on many projects motivated him to finally take over director's chores.
 His first directorial work was the film Paltik (1955) which went on to be nominated for Best Picture at the 1956 FAMAS Awards.

 Very early on, Santiago recognized the potential of producing films for the international market, cast with international actors.
-With the war drama Cavalry Command (1958), which was shot in English, he made a first timid attempt.
+The war drama Cavalry Command (1958), which was shot in English, was his first attempt.
 However, it would be several years before he was able to establish himself in international productions.
-His breakthrough came with his collaboration with B-movie king Roger Corman, who was endorsed to him by the U.S. embassy in Manila.
+His breakthrough came with his collaboration with prolific B-movie producer Roger Corman, who was endorsed to him by the U.S. embassy in Manila.
 For Corman's New World Pictures, Santiago initially served as production supervisor on hits like Big Doll House (1971) with Pam Grier.
 His first credit as a director for Corman was Savage!
 (1973) for which he was paid 3,000 USD.
 The strong business relationship between Corman and Santiago grew into a close friendship over the years.
 Santiago even became the godfather of Corman's children.